brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 19 bht.md

 2. "Let your praises be not merely on the tongue, as hypocrites do, but from the heart."
 3. "The appellation spiritual, given to these songs, is strikingly appropriate; for the songs most frequently used are almost always on trifling subjects, and very far from being chaste."

+### Philip Schaff:
+1. "The reciprocal influence on their hearts is meant; and that in social intercourse as well as in their public assemblies."
+2. "There is no warrant for confining public praise to the use of the Old Testament psalms, or of paraphrases of other Scripture passages."
+3. "The view which takes this clause as subordinate to the preceding part of the verse is open to objection.
+It usually explains 'in your heart' as = heartily, which is incorrect.
+It is this private singing which best fits us for public praise."

 ### Archibald T. Robertson:
 1. "To the Lord (τω Κυριω).
 The Lord Jesus.
 In Colossians 3:16 we have τω θεω (to God) with all these varieties of praise, another proof of the deity of Christ."
 2. "See Colossians 3:16 for discussion."